xievictor12/basedwebsite/README.md

 ## Available Scripts

 This project is a monorepo.
 It's maintained by Shen and further developement is controlled by him.

+# How-To
 To run this project locally, there are simple steps to do so.

 First you need to clone this project, then run any of these commands.

-# Required
+## Required

 ### `npm i`
 Install dependencies.\